bloopybae/obsbot-control-linux/README.md

 - **Preview when you want it**: Toggle the video preview, auto-detect conflicts, and release the device whenever the app hides or the preview stops.
 - **Virtual camera pipeline**: Optional v4l2loopback integration with packaged systemd unit so you can feed Zoom/Meet while tweaking settings live.
 - **GPU-powered filters**: GLSL color grading that applies to both preview and the virtual camera output.
-- **CLI + GUI duo**: Script camera profiles from the terminal or drive everything from the Qt interface.
+- **Fast configure**: Build/install script checks dependencies and keeps the GUI updated without extra packaging steps.
 - **XDG-native config**: Resilient config storage with validation, manual editing, and automatic state restoration on connect.

 ## Why This Fork
 Aaron’s original project proved the concept.
 This fork pushes further:
 - Broader OBSBOT SDK coverage, including Tiny 2 family quirks and Meet 2 extras.
 - Packaging/scripts tuned for day-to-day updates and local developer installs without external packaging systems.
-- Consistent UI/CLI architecture, modernized docs, and better defaults for GPU filters and virtual camera workflows.
+- Consistent architecture shared between the GUI and internal tooling, plus modernized docs and better defaults for GPU filters and virtual camera workflows.

 ## Supported Cameras
 - **OBSBOT Tiny 2 Family**: Fully verified.